 Pull up slowly and steadily without twisting until it lets go.
 Do not squeeze the tick, and do not use petroleum jelly, solvents, knives, or a lit match to kill the tick.

-Wash the area of the bite well with soap and water and apply an antiseptic lotion or cream.
+Wash the area of the bite well with soap and water or rubbing alcohol and apply an antiseptic lotion or cream.

 Call your child's doctor to find out about follow-up care.

 Regardless of how careful you are about animals in your home, or how many precautions you take when your child is outdoors playing, animal and insect bites and stings are sometimes unavoidable.

 By remaining calm and knowing some basic first aid techniques, you can help your child overcome both the fear and the trauma of bites and stings.